-- Moved or operated by pressurized fluid, often in a tube or valve.
+- Moved or operated by pressurized fluid, often through a tube or valve.

-- A substance that is used in hydraulic pistons to create pressure and as a lubricant.
+- A lubricating substance used in hydraulic pistons to create pressure.

-- A water pump that uses the flowing water to force a small amount of that water to a pool at another level.
+- A pump that uses flowing water to force a small amount of that water to a pool at another level.

 - A surface for work designed with a permanent position for the unloading and loading of lift devices.

 - A rating of a load on a hydraulic lift or scissors lift relative to the application of an evenly distributed load.

 - Lift Piston